yorickr/Linkmanager/README.md

 # Linkmanager
-Little python script I made.
+Little python script I made, you can use it to make symbolic links to your /usr/bin folder.

 How to use it: